Robust and efficient verification of graph states in blind measurement-based quantum computation

-According to the above discussion, the problem of verifying MBQC reduces to the problem of verifying the resource graph state in the adversarial scenario \cite{ZhuEVQPSshort19,HayaM15,ZhuEVQPSlong19}.
-However, it is highly nontrivial to construct robust and efficient verification protocols in the adversarial scenario.
-Although various protocols have been proposed \cite{ZhuEVQPSlong19,ZH3,HayaM15,TMMMF19,Xu21,Takeuchi18,MTH17}, most protocols known so far are too resource consuming to be applied in practice (see Table~\ref{tab:compare}).
-Even without considering noise robustness, only the protocol of Refs.~\cite{ZhuEVQPSshort19,ZhuEVQPSlong19} can achieve sufficiently high efficiency.
-Moreover, most protocols are not robust to experimental noise: the state prepared by Bob will be rejected with a high probability even if it has a very small deviation from the ideal resource state.
+Moreover, most protocols are not robust to experimental noise: the state prepared by Bob may be rejected with a high probability even if it has a small deviation from the ideal resource state.
 However, in practice, it is extremely difficult to prepare quantum states with genuine multipartite entanglement perfectly.
 So it is unrealistic to ask honest Bob to generate the perfect resource state.
-In addition, if the state deviation from the ideal resource state is small enough, then it is still useful for MBQC \cite{TMMMF19,Takeuchi18}.
-Therefore, a practical protocol should accept nearly ideal quantum states with a sufficiently high probability.
-Otherwise, Alice needs to repeat the verification protocol many times to accept such states, which may substantially increase the sampling complexity.
-To circumvent this problem, it is crucial to construct an efficient verification protocol that is also robust: if the state prepared has a sufficiently high fidelity with the ideal graph state, then it should be accepted with a high probability.
+On the other hand, if the deviation from the ideal state is small enough, then it is still useful for MBQC \cite{TMMMF19,Takeuchi18}.
+Therefore, a practical and robust protocol should accept nearly ideal states with a sufficiently high probability; otherwise, Alice needs to repeat the verification protocol many times to perform MBQC, which substantially increase the sample complexity.
 Unfortunately, no protocol known in the literature can achieve this goal.
-Here the situation is complicated because it is already highly nontrivial to construct efficient verification protocols without considering robustness.